|

 (http://www.afsp.org) American Foundation of Suicide Prevention Possible signs of suicide contemplation online:

-be contemplating suicide.
+suicide.
 Many of these clues or signs could easily be expressed in material posted online.
-The main points
+The main points are material from

-are material from SAMHSA (Substance Abuse and Mental Health Services Administration).
-The italics show how this information
+SAMHSA (Substance Abuse and Mental Health Services Administration).
+The italics show how this information may be reflected

 - Posting this kind

-of material online on a personal Web site or in a blog, or including these thoughts in electronic messages.
+of material online on a personal Web site, in a blog or including these thoughts in electronic messages.

 - Feeling hopeless.